 On those hot summer days, there’s nothing better than ice cream…Or is there?

-If you’re a fan of Asian-style ice desserts, you’ll love kakigori and bingsu.
-These two desserts are the best alternatives to ice cream, and they’re both very refreshing.
+If you’re a fan of Asian-style ice desserts, then you’ll love kakigori and bingsu.
+These 2 desserts are the best alternatives to ice cream, and they’re both very refreshing!